pwr-Solaar/Solaar/docs/capabilities.md

 Solaar uses the HID++ protocol to pair devices to receivers and unpair devices from receivers, and also uses the HID++ protocol to display features of receivers and devices.
-Currently it only displays some features, but can modify even fewer.
-For more information on HID++ features and their support see [the features page](features).
+Currently it only displays some features, and can modify even fewer.
+For a list of HID++ features and their support see [the features page](features).

 Solaar does not do anything beyond using the HID++ protocol to change the